amf/www.ibsnr.org/about.md

 Ørnulf Borgan (Norway) and
 Jaakko Nevalainen (Finland).

-and the Local Organizing Committee (LOC) will be:
+The Local Organizing Committee (LOC) will be:
 Jukka Corander (chair),
 Pasi Korhonen,
 Jaakko Nevalainen and